Armenian Rhapsody No. 2

-Armenian Rhapsody No. 2 (Op.
-51) was composed by Alan Hovhaness in 1944 during the portion of his life when he lived near Boston and began to reconnect with his Armenian roots.
-Hovhaness wrote this piece during his so-called "Armenian period" from 1943-1951, where he was heavily influenced by not only Armenian and other Middle Eastern music but also Indian music.
+Armenian Rhapsody No. 2, Op.
+51, was composed by Alan Hovhaness in 1944 during the portion of his life when he lived near Boston and began to reconnect with his Armenian roots.
+Hovhaness wrote this piece during his so-called "Armenian period" from 1943 to 1951, where he was heavily influenced by not only Armenian and other Middle Eastern music but also Indian music.

-These three Armenian Rhapsodies were his first efforts in using his Armenian roots "as the source of a deeper and more individual creative voice."
+These three Armenian Rhapsodies were his first efforts in using his Armenian roots "as the source of a deeper and more individual creative voice".
 They are the only three pieces to include actual Armenian melodies from Armenian music (songs, dances, church chants, etc.).
-Critics have noted that these rhapsodies "display a sense of atmosphere and a fresh approach to modal polyphony that was not present in his earlier work."
+Critics have noted that these rhapsodies "display a sense of atmosphere and a fresh approach to modal polyphony that was not present in his earlier work".

 Hovhaness wrote three rhapsodies, each with an opus number that was largely uncorrelated; he had just begun attempting to order his works, and began numbering though he did not yet have a system.

 Musical influences

 Hovhaness was influenced to write many of his pieces by nature as well as by Armenian musical tradition, especially Armenian liturgical music, which he played frequently beginning in 1942 when he was an organist at an Armenian church.
-His music was said to be "spiritually rooted in ancient, and often remote, mysticism."
+His music was said to be "spiritually rooted in ancient, and often remote, mysticism".

-This piece in particular was one of the few pieces where Hovhaness actually incorporated Armenian melodic ideas that existed in Armenian dance, liturgical, and other music.
-While Hovhaness did rely on the "Armenian folk idiom," his pieces remained entirely unique and original, keeping with his voice and musical style while incorporating parts of Armenian musical tradition.
-It was said to be still of his "own construction," rather than being directly quoted and mimicked.
+This piece in particular was one of the few pieces where Hovhaness incorporated Armenian melodic ideas that existed in Armenian dance, liturgical, and other music.
+While Hovhaness did rely on the "Armenian folk idiom", his pieces remained entirely unique and original, keeping with his voice and musical style while incorporating parts of Armenian musical tradition.
+It was said to be still of his "own construction", rather than being directly quoted and mimicked.

 Hovhaness was also influenced by Byzantine as well as Baroque ideas, using both improvisatory and fugal, canonical structures in his writing.
 This improvisatory, Byzantine language became known as a 'spirit murmur' in the context of Hovhaness's pieces which consisted of improvisations across instruments contained within certain scales.

 Music

-Hovhaness's pieces were often described as "[mixing] long, melismatic lines with Baroque-inspired counterpoint," with "several rhythmic pulses going on at once, and an individual and unpredictable sense of harmony."
+Hovhaness's pieces were often described as "[mixing] long, melismatic lines with Baroque-inspired counterpoint", with "several rhythmic pulses going on at once, and an individual and unpredictable sense of harmony".
 Armenian Rhapsody No. 2 uses similar styles.
-Critics have described the piece as one that "develops into a series of at first decidedly un-nationalist fugues," with more typical classical natural minor scales used.
-Hovhaness then introduces Armenian motifs on top of those un-Armenian sounds, and critics note that "the Armenian influences eventually come to dominate the music before it stops rather abruptly."
+Critics have described the piece as one that "develops into a series of at first decidedly un-nationalist fugues", with more typical classical natural minor scales used.
+Hovhaness then introduces Armenian motifs on top of those un-Armenian sounds, and critics note that "the Armenian influences eventually come to dominate the music before it stops rather abruptly".

 This rhapsody represents Hovhaness trying to get back to his Armenian roots through the basis of traditional Armenian songs.
-This rhapsody is similar in work and style to Enescu and the musical model of Liszt in the way in draws on tradition and folk songs.
+The composition is similar in style to Enescu and the musical model of Liszt in the way in draws on tradition and folk songs.